 Since fiscal 2010, Shiseido has been supporting the activities of the non-profit organization Earthwatch Japan by participating as a volunteer in a variety of field research projects both in Japan and overseas.
-We also joined the Roundtable on Sustainable Palm Oil (RSPO) in fiscal 2010 and the Japan Business Initiative for Biodiversity (JBIB) in fiscal 2011.
+We also joined the Japan Business Initiative for Biodiversity (JBIB) in fiscal 2011.
 In addition to continuing to examine potential solutions to biodiversity-related issues by actively participating in these groups' meetings and workshops, we will pursue opportunities to cooperate with a broad range of stakeholders.